At Grange Academy we welcome our duties under the Equality Act 2010.

 Grange Academy recognises that certain groups in society have historically been disadvantaged on account of unlawful discrimination they have faced on the basis of their race, gender, disability, religion/belief, sexual orientation or age.

 Our Equality Policy outlines a range of actions to eliminate prejudice, unlawful discrimination and victimisation within the school community and workforce.

-- Analyse behaviour data re. representation of specific groups eg. ethnic minority, vulnerable, physically disabled and put in place strategies to tackle any issues highlighted.
+- Analysis of behaviour data to review the representation of specific groups eg. ethnic minority, vulnerable and physically disabled and put in place strategies to tackle any issues highlighted.

-- Address any pupil progress issues specific to arising from COVID-19 closure amongst pupils from any of our protected categories and ensure that curriculum and wider school experience is fully accessible.
+- Address any pupil progress issues specifically arising from COVID-19 closures amongst pupils from any of our protected categories and ensure that curriculum and wider school experience is fully accessible.

 - Audit the involvement of ethnic minority pupils in ‘whole school life’ (clubs, extra-curricular activities, residentials etc.) and if necessary develop strategies to address issues that are identified.

 - Audit the whole school curriculum to ensure it is promoting positive images of ethnic minorities and includes topical issues such as Black Lives Matter, LGBTQ+ and current news to allow for and encourage discussion with pupils.